Advertisement

 Programs at Adams Metropolitian Housing Authority

-HCV Housing Choice Voucher (Section 8) closed
+HCV Housing Choice Voucher (Section 8) open

 The Housing Choice Voucher program at Adams Metropolitian Housing Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
 You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Manchester.
 This program serves approximately 297 households.
 Vouchers are portable — you can take them with you if you move to a different city or state.

-Public Housing Public Housing closed
+Public Housing Public Housing open

 Public Housing units at Adams Metropolitian Housing Authority are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
 Adams Metropolitian Housing Authority manages approximately 141 Public Housing units in Manchester.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.